 The sample report is for SAMPLE STUDENT.
 Their GTID Number is 9999999999, the student took form 123, is in the 9th grade and is in SAMPLE CLASS.
 In addition, the student attends SAMPLE SCHOOL in the SAMPLE COUNTY School System.
-This report is for the Winter 2012 administration.
+This report is for the Winter 2013 administration.

 - 2. Subject Area: The subject area being reported is printed in the top middle of the report.
 The sample report indicates that this is SAMPLE STUDENT's report for Ninth Grade Literature & Composition. - 3.
 Scale Score: The ISR indicates the scale score for the student.
-The EOCT scores are reported on a scale that can range from 200 to 750 for GPS and/or CCGPS-based tests.
+The EOCT scores are reported on a scale that can range from 200 to 600 or above.